Manchester Innocence Project

 Claire McGourlay

-"The Manchester Innocence Project is only one of two projects in the UK affiliated with the USA Innocence Project network and provides students with first and experience that is challenging and rewarding.
+"The Manchester Innocence Project is only one of two projects in the UK affiliated with the USA Innocence Project network and provides students with first hand experience that is challenging and rewarding.
 I love working with Undergraduate and Postgraduate students on the IP and also helping our clients”.

 Fintan Walker